-For each business requirement that a CRM system can be configured or customized to address, there is often a decision as to whether the requirement should be delivered tactically or as part of a broader CRM strategy.
+For each business requirement that a CRM system can be configured or customized to address, there is often a decision as to whether the requirement should be delivered tactically or as part of a broader customer relationship management strategy.

-In our opinion, a CRM strategy should be developed before a CRM subscription even begins.
-Once the subscription has started, there should be an ongoing commitment to a strategic approach to decisions as to what functionality to deliver to users.
+A CRM strategy should be developed before a CRM subscription begins.
+Once the subscription has started, there should be an ongoing commitment to a strategic approach to deciding what functionality to deliver to sales, marketing, and other users.

-In some cases, taking a tactical approach to delivering on a business requirement seems like it’s the only option.
+Sometimes, taking a tactical approach to deliver on a business requirement seems like the only option.
 The budget simply isn’t there to support a strategic approach.

 Examples of CRM Strategy vs. CRM Tactics

-Taking the strategic path involves fully analyzing the business need, obtaining end user input and possibly weighing the pros and cons two or more delivery alternatives.
+Taking the strategic path involves fully analyzing the business need, obtaining end-user input, and possibly weighing the pros and cons of two or more delivery alternatives.

-Tactic: Add a series of flat fields to an entity/object/table to capture more data points.
+Tactic: Add many flat fields to an entity/object/table to capture more data points.

 Strategy: Question why certain types of information need to be captured.
 Determine the reports that should be generated.
-Consider using a related entity/object/table to manage the new data capture requirements adding a set of new fields.
+Consider using a related entity/object/table to manage the new data capture requirements.

 Strategy: Determine the criteria for what data should end up in the CRM system.
 Cleanse the data source(s).
 De-duplicate the data against existing records before or during the import.